jwt625/VoiceModeTranscript/README.md

 uv run python app.py
 ```

-Open your browser to: **http://localhost:5001**
+The server will automatically find an available port starting from 5001.
+Check the console output for the actual URL, typically: **http://localhost:5001** (or 5002, 5003, etc. if 5001 is in use)

 ## Usage

 ### Recording Workflow
-1. Open http://localhost:5001 in your browser
+1. Open the URL shown in the console (e.g., http://localhost:5001) in your browser
 2. Select microphone and system audio devices
 3. Click "Start Recording"
 4. Speak into your microphone → raw transcripts appear in left panel